95-865: Unstructured Data Analytics

 Week 5

-Mon Apr 7 Lecture 10: Intro to predictive data analysis
+Mon Apr 7 Lecture 10: Wrap up topic modeling; intro to predictive data analysis

 Wed Apr 9 Lecture 11: wrap up intro predictive data analysis; intro to neural nets & deep learning